No updates at this time.

 The Florida horse conch, Triplofusus giganteus, is the state shell of Florida.
 These predatory marine snails are the largest gastropods in the Western Hemisphere, able to reach 2 ft in length!
 They commonly prey upon other snails, including tulip snails, lightning whelks, and queen conchs.
 Although they are called “conchs,” they are not “true conchs.”
 They are more closely related to the tulip snails.
 The shell of the horse conch is a popular curio, and they have been harvested without regulation for many years.
 It was once thought that these snails had a long life span, 30 or 40 years, but new research has shown that they may live for only 10-15 years.
 The huge specimens that were Florida icons are now a rare sight, as over-collection and loss of breeding grounds and habitat have led to a decline in the population.

-horse conch
+photo of a horse conch

 NEWSLETTER